 Tech innovation or environmental sustainability?
 Why not both?

-The incentive for businesses to “go green” has never been greater.
+The incentive for businesses to become more sustainable has never been greater.
 New legal, regulatory and compliance laws, cost-savings, increased employee morale, favorable public perception, and the contribution to the longevity of the planet we all live on are all reasons businesses around the globe are adopting more environmentally sustainable solutions.
-Now, emerging tech has opened up new opportunities for businesses looking to go green.
+Now, emerging tech has opened up new opportunities for businesses looking to become more sustainable .

 For instance, with the advent of blockchain technology and satellite imagery, major food suppliers are using satellites to monitor farms and prevent unethical deforestation at their suppliers’ sites.
 Many major food companies have already pledged to increase their efforts in avoiding suppliers that clear forests for their crops.
 But, it’s been challenging for companies to ensure that none of their produce come from recently cleared land.
 By monitoring near-real-time surveillance footage, companies can see any deforestation that occurs around any of their suppliers.